wix-incubator/protractor-helpers/README.md

 ## Usage
 ### Elements
-The elements API we extend the ElementArrayFinder with:
+The elements API extends the ElementArrayFinder with:
 #### getByText(comparedTest:string) => ElementFinder

 example (choosing a date from a calander):